awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 2: Granting s3:PutObject permission requiring objects stored using server\-side encryption<a name="putobject-require-sse"></a>

-Suppose Account A owns a bucket and the account administrator wants to grant Jane, a user in Account A, permission to upload objects with a condition that Jane always request server\-side encryption so that Amazon S3 saves objects encrypted\.
+Suppose that Account A owns a bucket\.
+The account administrator wants to grant Jane, a user in Account A, permission to upload objects with a condition that Jane always request server\-side encryption so that Amazon S3 saves objects encrypted\.
 The Account A administrator can accomplish using the `s3:x-amz-server-side-encryption` condition key as shown\.
 The key\-value pair in the `Condition` block specifies the `s3:x-amz-server-side-encryption` key\.

 ```
 "Condition": {